zhangyi921/Wi-Fi-Arduino-radar/README.md

 # WiFi Arduino radar
+This project used Arduino MKR 1000 and a computer, other sensors and parts to achieve the goal of radar.

-This project uses Arduino board MKR 1000 to control servo motor and broadcast the data collected from the ultrasonic sensor to local network through WiFi.
+The mechanism of this project is that MKR 1000 to control servo motor and broadcasts the data collected from the ultrasonic sensor to local network through WiFi.
 Then the computer end receives the data and display the radar diagram.
-For the computer end, the program that displays the radar diagram is written in processing language.
+For the computer end, the program that displays the radar diagram was written in processing language.
 The four dots in the diagram don't have any functionality.

-Those pictures were screen shot of my video.
+Those pictures were screen shots of my video.
 Unfortunately it was not recorded in English.
 Video: https://www.bilibili.com/video/av13616570/
 ![](https://github.com/zhangyi921/Arduino-radar/blob/master/radar1.png)
 ![](https://github.com/zhangyi921/Arduino-radar/blob/master/radar2.png)